JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

     "parent_id": "0x00ffffffffffffff"
 }
 ```

-Run the experiment again.
-Now, the service should recognize the tracing header of the incoming request and create spans related to the transaction.
+The service should recognize the tracing header of the incoming request and create spans related to the transaction.
+Let's verify our work
+Restart the webserver and use the previous curl command to sends a request with a fictional trace context to `/users`.
+Take a look at the span generated by the application.
+Finally!
-Finally, context propagation is working as expected.
+The context propagation is working as expected!
 If we were to export spans to a tracing backend, it could analyze the SpanContext of the individual objects and piece together a distributed trace.

 <!--